 6. Validate the user journey

 A user journey map should be based on a real interaction with a product.
 That’s why after creating one you need to validate how realistic it is by once again testing with a user.
-Conduct a usability test using some of the online usability testing tools and check if the map actually illustrates a real-life scenario you described earlier.
+Conduct a usability test using some of the online usability testing tools and check if the map actually illustrates the real-life scenario you described earlier.

 7. Identify opportunities and areas of improvement

 Analyze the map and drive conclusions on what needs to be improved at each stage.
-Look at the areas where users got frustrated, identify why this happened and what you can do to change it.
+Look at the areas where users got frustrated, identify why this happened, and what you can do to change it.